-Substitute Bill No. 1522 proposes to rename the existing Community Investment Account to the "Donald E. Williams, Jr. Community Investment Account" and enhance its funding.
-The bill repeals Section 4-66aa of the general statutes and introduces new provisions that detail the allocation of funds from the renamed account.
-Key funding increases include raising the annual allocation for the Connecticut Trust for Historic Preservation from $380,000 to $475,000 and for the agricultural viability grant program from $500,000 to $625,000.
-Additionally, the bill allocates $125,000 annually for initiatives promoting the sale of Connecticut-grown food.
-It also modifies the fees for recording documents in land records, increasing the fee from $40 to $50, with a portion of these fees directed to the newly named community investment account.
+Substitute Bill No. 1522 proposes to rename the existing Community Investment Account to the "Donald E. Williams, Jr. Community Investment Account" and significantly increase its funding.
+The bill repeals the current Section 4-66aa and introduces new provisions that allocate increased funding to various programs, including raising the annual funding for the Connecticut Trust for Historic Preservation from $380,000 to $475,000 and for the agricultural viability grant program from $500,000 to $625,000.
+Additionally, it allocates $125,000 annually for initiatives promoting the sale of Connecticut-grown food.
+The bill also modifies the fees collected by town clerks for recording documents, increasing the fee from $40 to $50, and adjusts the distribution of these fees to ensure a larger portion is directed to the newly named community investment account.

 Statutes affected: Raised Bill: 4-66aa, 22-38a